Beaumanor Hall: Beaumanor Park history

 Following the Norman Conquest, the land in the area was owned by Hugh d'Avranches, 1st Earl of Chester.
 In the 13th century ownership passed to the Despenser family, who created a deer park and hunting lodge at what is now Beaumanor.
 In 1327 the land passed to Henry de Beaumont, for whom a new house, Beau Manor was built in 1330, Beaumont also having the nearby church built in 1338.
 The house was replaced by a new construction in 1595 for Sir William Herrick, a government official under Elizabeth I and later a member of parliament for Leicester.
 The house was extensively altered around 1610, and stood until 1725, when it was replaced by a smaller house, completed in 1726.
 The third hall was demolished in 1842, and the present hall built for William Herrick over a seven-year period between 1842 and 1848 by William Railton in the Jacobean style.
-The hall was constructed using stone from Derbyshire quarries, primarily Duffield and Ashover, with floors of marble from Ashford.
+The hall was constructed by builder George Bridgart of Derby, using stone from Derbyshire quarries, primarily Duffield and Ashover, with floors of marble from Ashford.
 When completed, the building had cost £37,000.